 Designed to be economical, stock and ready-to-assemble (RTA) cabinets are available to buy off-the-shelf.
 They are pre-built to standard sizes and offer limited design choices.
 Stock and RTA cabinets often use cheaper materials to keep the cost down.

 In contrast to stock and RTA cabinets, custom cabinets often offer nearly unlimited choices of shapes, colors and sizes.
-They are built to exact specifications, meaning they usually take longer to build and have higher price tags.
+They are built to exact specifications, meaning they usually take longer to build and thus, have higher price tags.
 Among custom cabinet makers, price, quality and delivery time vary widely.
-A few custom brands are built in factories, while most are built on-site on in a local workshop.
+A few custom brands are built in factories, but most are built on-site in a local workshop.

 Semi-custom cabinets represent the best of both worlds.
-With a wide variety of the most popular styles and colors available in semi-custom cabinets, most homeowners find the look they want.
+With a wide variety of the most popular styles and colors available in semi-custom cabinets, homeowners find the look they want.
 Most semi-custom cabinet brands are also well-engineered with high quality standards.
 Moreover, adjustment options and custom modifications help ensure a tailored fit.

 Summary: Stock & RTA vs. Semi-Custom vs. Custom